-- 5.1.1 Students register annually for an academic programme of the University as contained in the Academic Rules and Regulations of the University and the relevant Faculty Rules and Regulations. - 5.1.2 Once a student is admitted to a distance learning (fully online) programme, he/she registers at no fee for that programme.
-The next step is to register for one or more modules according to one of the registration dates specified on the UJ website.
-All module registrations must be accompanied by full payment for the module.
-Students register only for modules offered during the specific carousel intake.
-Students are required to renew their registration for a fully online programme in accordance with the Academic Calendar for online programmes.
+- 5.1.1 Students register annually for an academic programme of the University as contained in the Academic Rules and Regulations of the University and the relevant Faculty Rules and Regulations. - 5.1.2 Once a student is admitted to a distance learning (fully online carousel model) programme, they register at no cost for that programme.
+The next step is to add modules according to the registration dates specified on the UJ website https://online.uj.ac.za/.
+All carousel module additions must be accompanied by full payment for the module.
+Students only add modules offered during the specific carousel intake.
+Students are required to renew their registration for fully online carousel programmes in accordance with the Academic Calendar for online carousel programmes.

-For subsequent study periods, students will register for further modules, in terms of the requirements of the programme being followed and the registration dates specified on the UJ website.
-Programme requirements may specify compulsory, elective and prerequisite modules that must be passed prior to proceeding to higher level modules.
+For subsequent study periods, students will register for the qualification and add modules, in terms of the requirements of the programme being followed and the registration dates specified on the UJ website.
+Programme requirements may specify compulsory, elective and prerequisite modules that must be passed before being allowed to proceed to higher-level modules.
 The UJ website is the official communication for all UJ-related student matters.